 Karyotype analysis of the plant-parasitic nematode Heterodera glycines by electron microscopy.
-1. The diploid
+II.
+The tetraploid and an aneuploid hybrid

 - Views Icon Views

 - PDF LinkPDF

 P. Goldstein, A.C.
 Triantaphyllou; Karyotype analysis of the plant-parasitic nematode Heterodera glycines by electron microscopy.
 II.
 The tetraploid and an aneuploid hybrid.
 J Cell Sci 1 June 1980; 43 (1): 225–237. doi: https://doi.org/10.1242/jcs.43.1.225